habi/EAWAG-manuscript/manuscript.md

 Depending on the size of the specimen we set the X-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
 The X-ray spectrum was filtered either by an aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm for increasing specimen size) before digitization to projection images or recorded in an unfiltered way (for smaller specimen).
 Projection images spanning either 180° or 360° of sample rotation were acquired in angular steps of 0.1°, 0.15° or 0.2°, also depending on size of the fish.
+Since the region of interest (either oral or pharyngeal jaws or the complete skulls of the fish) often did not fit into a single field of view at the voxel size needed to resolve the details needed, we often scanned several stacks along the rotation axis of the specimen in the machine.
+These so-called stacked scans are automatically merged to one stack of reconstructions images by the reconstruction software.
 In total we recorded 9.8 TB of projection images (`TIFF` and `*.iif` files, where the `*.iif` files are for the so-called alignment scans).

 All the recorded projection images were subsequently reconstructed into virtual 3D stacks of axial `PNG` images spanning the regions of interest of each fish.